 The Philippines are divided into 23 coffee-growing regions.
 They include the North Luzon (the main Arabica bean region) which comprises Benguet, the Cordillera mountain range, Mountain Province, Bontoc, Ifugao and Kalinga.
 The Central and South Luzon is the area from east Doña Remedios Trinidad (a large Robusta planting area) in Bulacan west to Bataan, and South to Cavite and Bicol.

 Barako Coffee is the generic label given to coffee grown in the Batangas region.
 This coffee comes from Liberica beans.
 Liberica is quite rare and in fact is only grown in 3 countries out of some 70 different coffee producing countries.
 The first Barako tree was from a cutting imported from Brazil and planted in the 1800’s in Batangas.
 Barako coffee has a characteristically strong taste and flavor with distinctive pungent aroma

 The Philippines has is also home to the most expensive and rarest of coffees.
 This is known as Kopi Luwak or Civet Coffee.
 We hope to soon offer this rarest of beans for customers.

 We really strive to serve good coffee, and we know there are many coffee places but very few good ones.
-We purchased a Rancilio machine in the Philippines and along with training all of our staff in good Barista principles now serve really excellent coffee.
-Of course we also sourced hard to get coffee materials and equipment in Australia where we often spend time.
+We purchased a good Italian machine and along with training all of our staff in good Barista principles now serve really excellent coffee.
+Of course we also sourced hard to get coffee materials and equipment overseas.

 Every good hotel, restaurant and coffee shop has reliable and good gourmet coffee beans suppliers.
 We serve only the best gourmet coffee beans using good machinery and well trained barista's.